darshgupta7611-svg/ML-PROJECTS/README.md

 # Customer Churn Prediction

-A machine learning project where I explored customer churn and built an XGBoost model to predict whether a customer is likely to leave.
+A machine learning project where I built an XGBoost model to predict whether a customer is likely to leave.

 ## What I did